scholarslab/elonpocalypse/twarc.md

 Organize accounts by directory.
 Use Twarc to download timelines to <handle>.json.
 Limitations: account handles that end with "_conversations" or "_replycontexts" will confuse the baseline script.

+Due to a persistant and inconsistent bug with the Twitter API, sometimes you'll just get 503 errors back for no reason (check the twarc.log).
+If that happens, add the "--max-results 100" option to make things go 5 times slower and it seems to work again.

 1. Download full timeline using search if on Academic, otherwise omit "--use-search" parameter to download most recent ~3k tweets:

 `twarc2 timeline --use-search "scholarslab" slab/scholarslab.jsonl`